 To be eligible for SC HELP assistance, you must meet all of the below criteria.

 You do not have to be behind on your mortgage payments to qualify for assistance under the SC HELP program.
-On the flip side, if you have received a foreclosure notice or served with foreclosure papers, you may be able to qualify for SC HELP as well.
-If you're facing a foreclosure, you need to apply as soon as possible so there is sufficient time for your application to be evaluated.
+On the flip side, if you have received a foreclosure notice or served with foreclosure papers, you might be able to qualify for SC HELP as well.
+If you're facing a foreclosure, you need to apply as soon as possible so there's sufficient time for your application to be evaluated.
 (Learn more about the South Carolina foreclosure process.)

 You are not eligible for assistance from the SC HELP program if you have filed bankruptcy and the bankruptcy is active.
 If you previously filed bankruptcy and it was dismissed or discharged, then you are eligible to apply for the program.

-The SC HELP program is free and you should not pay for any services associated with applying for assistance.
+The SC HELP program is free, and you should not pay for any services associated with applying for assistance.
 Do not pay any company that promises to expedite your application or guarantees approval.

-If you would like more information about SC HELP or have questions about submitting an application, call 855-435-7472 or 803-896-9200.
+If you would like more information about SC HELP or have questions, call 855-435-7472.
 You can also complete the contact form at www.schelp.gov/About/ContactUs.aspx.
 You can also find various links and resources to help you avoid a foreclosure on the SC Help website.